tikimcfee/LookAtThat/README.md

 ### What?

-A tool to load up Swift files, render them into a SceneKit layer, and view the results in a 3D VR (macOS) or AR (iOS) environment. iPad support is totally unknown.
+A tool to load up Swift files, render them into a SceneKit layer, visualize the results of a SwiftTrace, and view the results in a 3D VR (macOS) or AR (iOS) environment. iPad support is totally unknown.

 ### Why?